Sevis666/portfolio/README.md

 # Sevis's Portfolio

-This website is meant to be completely independant from its content, but it was was designed to hold David ROBIN's portfolio.
+This website is meant to be completely independant from its content, but it was designed to hold David ROBIN's portfolio.
 Its content should be located in the /data directory, which must contain a structure.xml file.

 Each post consists of a mardown file and an xml file containing the relevant